Frankfurt-Hohenheim Leitfaden

-The Frankfurt-Hohenheim Leitfaden (Frankfurt-Hohenheim Guidelines) is the first criteriology for ethical-ecological evaluation methods for monetary and capital investments.
-The guide screens public companies for cultural, social, and natural compatibility and is the most comprehensive criteriology for ethical investments.
+The Frankfurt-Hohenheim Leitfaden (Frankfurt-Hohenheim Guidelines) is the first criteriology for ethical-ecological or environmental, social, and governance (ESG) evaluation methods for investments.
+The guide screens public companies for cultural, social, and natural compatibility and was the most comprehensive criteria for ethical investments.

 It was developed in 1997 by the research group "Ethical-Ecological Rating", which Johannes Hoffmann and Gerhard Scherhorn founded in 1992.

 History

 In 1989, Johannes Hoffmann, a business ethicist at the University of Frankfurt, was asked by managers at Deutsche Bank, where church institutions had invested money in the tens of billions, to develop a criteriology for evaluating capital investments.
 In 1991, Hoffmann contacted the then Wirtschaftsweisen, Professor Gerhard Scherhorn of the University of Hohenheim in Stuttgart.
 Together they came to the conclusion that without a differentiated scientifically elaborated criteriology, which, in addition to economics and ecology, also took into account the rationale of culture-specific human rights, no sustainability agency, company or investor could be persuaded to invest in ethical-ecological products.
 Therefore, in 1992, both founded the research group "Ethical-Ecological Rating", which started its work in 1993.

 Initially, the group met either in Frankfurt or in Hohenheim to develop or distribute concrete tasks and questions to the researchers.
 To achieve interdisciplinarity in the group, it was initially composed of scientific collaborators from Scherhorn's and Hoffmann's fields.
 After several symposia in the following years, further experts from Europe, Latin America, Asia, Africa and representatives of Christianity, Islam and Buddhism became involved.
 Discussions were held on the inclusion of cross-cultural questions on human rights and on survival criteria of industrialized, developing and emerging countries.
 Consistently, these specifications led to a discussion of the 1986 United Nations Declaration on the "Right to Development."
 Subsequently, sociologists, philosophers, natural scientists and theologians, as well as other collaborators from all practical disciplines, countries of origin and religious faiths were recruited for the project to ensure its concrete intercultural usefulness.

 This resulted in the Frankfurt-Hohenheim Guide in 1997, which, with 850 individual criteria, was the first theoretical basis for the ethical evaluation of companies and capital investments.
 Since then, the guide has been the basis for the evaluation of ethical-ecological assessment and rating methods for monetary and capital investments.